 Television

 - Emily in Paris (Netflix) - Kind of silly and a bit raunchy.
 The situations are ridiculous, but you get to see Paris as a constant backdrop, so that is a plus.
 Also, you get lots of French language!
+The main character seems to be desperately trying to channel Audrey Hepburn.
+It's a little weird.

 - Kim's Convenience (Netflix)- Rewatched all season